Winding up a Company in Hong Kong

 - Provisional liquidators appointed pursuant to a members’ voluntary liquidation.

 - “Panel T” appointments whereby the Official Receiver is appointed as provisional liquidator.

 What are the different modes and processes of winding up?

 Consequences of the Commencement of the Winding-up

-As from the commencement of the winding-up, the company needs to stop carry on its business.
-Any transfer of shares after the commencement is void, unless it was made with the sanction from the liquidator.
+From the commencement of the winding-up, the company needs to stop carrying any business affairs.
+Any transaction of shares thereafter is void, unless it was made with the sanction from the liquidator.

-Fo a members’ voluntary winding-up, all the powers of the directors shall cease.
+For a members’ voluntary winding-up, all the powers of the directors of the company shall cease.
 For a creditors’ voluntary winding-up, all the powers of the directors will cease on the appointment of the liquidator.

 What are the differences between deregistration, striking off and winding up?

 All of them are ways of dissolving a company.